redien/reuse-lang/README.md

 **Linux/Unix**

-Clone the repository and symlink `[repository path]/reusec` to the appropriate directory in your PATH.
+Clone the repository, build using `[repository path]/build.sh` and symlink `[repository path]/reusec` to the appropriate directory in your PATH.
+It currently requires the [OCaml compiler](https://ocaml.org/) to bootstrap.

 **Windows**